ashwinkv369/movie-data-pipeline/README.md

 # 🎬 Movie Data ETL Pipeline

 A simple ETL pipeline that loads MovieLens data into **MySQL**, enriches movie info using the **OMDb API**, and keeps the database clean and duplicate-free.
+The database schema consists of 4 tables - movies, ratings, genres and movie_genres to avoid duplicate/ repeating entries.
+A steamlit dashboard has been created for better visualization and enabling interactivity.

 ---